The Pub-Sub Object sample demonstrates publish-subscribe messaging with an object payload

 - Build the solution.

-- Use Visual Studio to start up all projects.
+- In Visual Studio, press F5 to start all three projects.

 - Once all programs have connected to Neuron ESB, press Enter on the sender to initiate communication.